webpack-contrib/eslint-loader/README.md

 This option will enable
 [ESLint autofix feature](http://eslint.org/docs/user-guide/command-line-interface#fix).

-**Be careful, this option might cause webpack to enter an infinite build loop if some issues cannot be fixed properly.**
+**Be careful: this option might cause webpack to enter an infinite build loop if some issues cannot be fixed properly.**

 #### `cache` (default: false)